window-maker/window-maker.github.io/docs/guidedtour/index.rst

 continuation of Georges' work. *Thank you, Georges*.
 (Having said that, anything you find in error is without question my fault - so don't blame Georges for any mistakes!)
-If you find an error, have a suggestion, or wish to make a comment, you may contact me by email at *bnance&lt;atsigngoeshere&gt;uu.edu*.
+If you find an error, have a suggestion, or wish to make a comment, you may contact us by email at wmaker-dev@googlegroups.com.

 This tour will attempt to follow Window Maker development, but not every update can be taken into account.
 In other words, this